brodymaddox/peppy/README.md

  Python Implementation of the Pepp*erdine Esoteric Programming Language https://esolangs.org/wiki/Pepp*erdine

- Code is mostly from https://github.com/kosayoda/chickenpy/
+ Code is mostly adapted from https://github.com/kosayoda/chickenpy/

  Pepp*erdine is a language in which the only valid tokens are "pep", "erdine", "\n", and concatenations of 'p' with itself.
  'pep' is the start command, 'erdine' is the halt command.
 Each line of a .ppd program corresponds to an opcode denoted